shermisaurus/jiit-buy-sell-portal/README.md

 ## Task Distribution

-- Amrit Srivastava : 18104070 :- coded the upload part, and checked project efficiency by refractoring ( process of systematically improving your code without writing new functionality ) existing functions and variables in the codebase.
+- Amrit Srivastava : 18104070 :- coded the buy_item and sell_item function entirely, the delay function and checked the coordinate functions with goto.

-- Ishita Batra : 18104082 :- coded rent and resale part of the project.
+- Ishita Batra : 18104082 :- coded create account, and rent function and checked the utility by optimising the final code with minor changes.

-- Ankesh Bharti : 18104071 :- division of functions and categories in the codebase and prepared the report docs.
+- Ankesh Bharti : 18104071 :- helped with the structural approach, divided the functions, coded item_network and made the report doc.

-- Shubh Anand : 18104069 :- brought up the project idea, working and branching of the code.
+- Shubh Anand : 18104069 :- brought up the project idea, and coded admin network code.